Improving Code Localization with Repository Memory: Experiments

 \textbf{Evaluation Metrics.} We evaluate file-level localization performance via \textbf{Accuracy@k} (following prior work~\citep{chen-etal-2025-locagent}), defined as the percentage of examples where the set of top-k predicted files completely covers the ground-truth files.

 \textbf{Implementation Details.} All experiments use GPT-4o (2024-05-13) as the backbone LLM.
 For memory construction, we consider the 7,000 commits prior to the given issue's base commit, and identify the top 200 most frequently edited files for constructing the semantic memory.
+While we employ a fixed window size as a straightforward heuristic, the rich literature in JIT-SDP suggests that more sophisticated filtering strategies—such as time-decay, developer experience filtering, or co-change history~\citep{zhao2023systematic}—could further optimize memory efficiency and relevance.
+We leave the exploration of such domain-informed strategies to future work.
+Additional discussions on memory construction are provided in Appendix~\ref{app:mem}.